Vee-Jay Records: 1980s–present

-The label was revived under new management in 1982 as a dance and R&B label, but closed down in 1986.
+The label was revived under new management in 1982 as a dance and R&B label, but closed in 1986.
 In the mid-late 1980s, a one-hour independent documentary film titled “Cradle of Rock and Roll" aired on PBS soon after its completion.
 It covered the history of Vee-Jay and Chess Records in Chicago, which helped to begin a revival of some interest in Vee-Jay's history and catalog.
-In 1986 Motown licensed 26 of Vee Jay's soul, blues and R&B hits for a CD compilation, "Hits from the Legendary Vee Jay Records."
+In 1986 Motown licensed 26 of Vee Jay's soul, blues, and R&B hits for a CD compilation, "Hits from the Legendary Vee Jay Records."

 In 1993, the Vee Jay Limited Partnership released a 3-CD boxed set, "The Vee Jay Story (Celebrating 40 Years of Classic Hits)," again drawn from the label's R&B, soul, and blues catalog.
 The package includes a red-vinyl facsimile 45 of the Spaniels' "Goodnite Sweetheart Goodnite."
 Under the management of Michele Tayler, the company was reactivated in 1998 as The Vee-Jay Limited Partnership.
 Its main office is located in Redding, Connecticut.

-Collectables Records has been remastering and reissuing Vee-Jay albums on audio CD since 2000.
+Collectables Records has remastered and reissued Vee-Jay albums on audio CD since 2000.
 A compilation which contains a Best of Vee-Jay box set as well as individual "Best of the Vee-Jay Years" CDs is released by Shout!
 Factory.

 In July 2014 its catalogue was acquired by Concord Music Group.
 The sale was facilitated by Minneapolis film producer, Scott McLain.
 The Vee-Jay Records story is featured on the documentary series Profiles of African-American Success.

 Subsidiaries

 Abner Records was a subsidiary of Vee-Jay Records.
-It was originally named Falcon Records, but the name was changed in 1958 since there already existed a Falcon Records.
+It was originally named Falcon Records, but the name was changed in 1958 since another Falcon Records already existed.
 The label was named after Ewart Abner who was general manager at Vee-Jay, 1955–1961.
 Falcon Records Scotland (2011–present) is a sub-label of Jilted Generation Inc. Falcon Records launched October 2011 in partnership with "Music Media Management" owned by Diania Elliott Tomlin Perkins & Eric Bryce, "In Hoodz We Trust (IHWT)" owned by Jay Supa & "Make Noise Fife" owned by Alex Herbert.
 Exodus Records was also a subsidiary of Vee-Jay, focusing largely on gospel music releases (such as early Billy Preston recordings) as well as being the label for some reissues of blues and jazz records.